SEN Information Report 2018/2019

 Supporting SEN outside the classroom is sometimes required to help to close the gap in a child’s learning or help overcome a barrier to learning.
 This intervention style of support can take a variety of formats:

-Stalham High also employs 5 teaching assistants (TA’s) and a literacy co-ordinator, who oversees some of the interventions we offer as co-ordinated by our SENCO.
-Some of the intervention we offer can be seen listed below.
+Stalham High also employs 6 teaching assistants (TA’s) and an assistant SENCO, who oversees some of the interventions we offer as co-ordinated by our SENCO.
+Some of the interventions we offer can be seen listed below.
 If you would like to contact any member of the SEND department, please do so via the SENCo or front office.

 After our recent academisation in joining the North Norfolk Academies Trust we can now offer the services of Mrs Angela Martin who is the school’s new guidance advisor.
 Mrs Martin will be on hand to offer your child a variety of Information, careers, advice and guidance.
 If you would like your son or daughter to have an appointment with Angela please email her directly AMartin@nnat.org.uk or Mr McMahon email@example.com.
 Angela will assist with all transition work to college or post 16 providers, especially students who have a Statement or Education Health and Care plan.